Piotr1215/claude-wt/README.md

 ## How It Works

 Creates git worktrees in a sibling directory `{repo-name}-worktrees/`.
-Each worktree gets its own branch and runs in a dedicated tmux session.
+Each worktree gets its own branch, runs in a dedicated tmux session, and automatically launches Claude Code.

 Benefits:
+- **Auto-launches Claude** - No manual setup needed
+- **Parallel sessions** - Work on multiple features simultaneously
 - No git pull delays - sessions start instantly
 - No conflicts - each session is isolated
 - Clean history - main branch stays pristine
-- Fast switching - fzf fuzzy search
+- Fast switching - fzf fuzzy search, fresh Claude session each switch
 - Automatic cleanup - one command removes everything

 ## Tmux Integration